afshinator/OdinRailsStudyGroup/week3-transcript.md

 *Notes from that article...*

-- "...distinguishing between RSpec and Capybara methods.
-Capybara methods are the ones that are actually interacting with the page, i.e. clicks, form interaction, or finding elements on the page."
+- "...distinguishing between RSpec and Capybara methods: Capybara methods are the ones that are actually interacting with the page, i.e. clicks, form interaction, or finding elements on the page."

-- Prefix class methods tests with a '.', instance methods with a '#'
+- *Testing Convention:* Prefix class methods tests with a '.' and instance methods with a '#'

 - **Model Specs** - Think unit tests, tests small parts of the system such as classes or methods
     + Four phase test pattern for unit tests